GYN and Women’s Health Issues

 If you are sexually active and have concerns about sexually transmitted diseases, you may make an appointment at the Georgia State University Health Clinic for consultation.
 We offer a variety of tests.
 We encourage our students who are sexually active to do routine screening even if they are not having symptoms.
-This is especially true with women who may not have symptoms with several STIs that may cause infertility.
+This is especially true with women who may not have symptoms with several STDs that may cause infertility.

-We offer professional, non-judgmental STI counseling.
-An appointment will be necessary to be tested for STIs.
+We offer professional, non-judgmental STD counseling.
+An appointment will be necessary to be tested for STDs.

 We offer testing for the following STDs:

 - Genital Warts